[Last updated May 2015]

 Renouncing US citizenship

 The number of Americans obtaining a new citizenship and then renouncing (sometimes called revoking) their US citizenship is low but has risen steadily over the last decade.
 For US citizens with a large portfolio of physical precious metals the potential savings from closing the door on the IRS is an extremely tempting proposition.
-We have heard positive things about the advice offered by TDVPassports (not a recommendation however)

 Depending on your heritage and financial ability, claiming Irish, Canadian, UK, Italian, Polish and various Caribbean and many other citizenships is possible.
 Some relate to historical constitutional laws in those countries and may cost only an administrative fee while some are strictly economic policies designed to enrich the country.
 Dual citizenship (other than the US) is another powerful weapon in internationalizing oneself.
 For example, having a EU passport and a Canadian passport would be an extremely useful combination for legally avoiding CGT.